mstftikir/Blog/README.md

 # Blog
-Building a blog with spring boot and vue.js
+Sample blog development using spring boot and vue.js